MPins/lightning-blindpathmaker/README.md

 Optional Inputs:
 - Min Real Blinded Hops: the minimum number of real hops to use in a blinded path.
 - Num Blinded Hops: the number of hops to use for each blinded path included in the invoice.
-- max_blinded_paths: the maximum number of blinded paths to add to an invoice.
+- Max_blinded_paths: the maximum number of blinded paths to add to an invoice.

 Output a key/value list of possible recipients:
 - A json representation of the blinded path(s) to use for the recipient